data-edu/data-science-in-education/_book/10-wt-longitudinal-analysis.md

 ## Import Data

 In this analysis we'll be importing and combining six datasets that describe the number of students with disabilities in a given year.
-Let's spend some time carefully reviewing how to get the CSVs we'll need downloaded and stored on your computer.
+Let's spend some time carefully reviewing how to get the `.csv`s we'll need downloaded and stored on your computer.
 If you want to run the code exactly as written here, you'll need to store the same datasets in the right location.
 It's possible to use this walkthrough on different datasets or to store them in different locations on your computer, but you'll need to make adjustments to your code based on the datasets you used and where you stored them.
 We suggest only doing this if you already have some experience using R.

 ### What to Download